aritraroy/PinLockView/README.md

 };
 ```

 And that's it!
-Your pin lock view is ready to go.
+Your PinLockView is ready to rock.

-But the good thing is that the, ```PinLockView``` comes with a whole lot of customization options which you can use to customize the view in any way you want to.
+But the good thing is that the, ```PinLockView``` comes with a whole lot of customization options which you can use to customize the view in any way you want.

 # Customization

 ## IndicatorDots (Addon)
-PinLockView comes bundled with an addon view, ```IndicatorDots``` which can be optionally attached with the PinLockView to indicate pin changes visually.
+PinLockView comes bundled with an addon view, ```IndicatorDots``` which can be optionally attached with the PinLockView to indicate pin changes visually to the user.

-This **view has been decoupled from the PinLockView** so that you can optionally add it if necessary.
+This **view has been decoupled from the PinLockView** so that you can optionally add it, if necessary.
 Suppose you are implementing a dial pad, then you will certainly not need this IndicatorView.

-Add the view to yout XML layout, generally above your PinLockView,
+Add the view to you XML layout, generally placed above your PinLockView,

 ```xml
  <com.andrognito.pinlockview.IndicatorDots